mayingming/Azul-AI-Player/README.md

 This repository contains a framework to support developing autonomous agents for the boardgame AZUL, published by Plan B Games.
 The game frame is forked from [Michelle Blom](https://github.com/michelleblom)'s repository, and GUI is developed by [Guang Hu](https://github.com/guanghuhappysf128) and  [Ruihan Zhang](https://github.com/zhangrh93).
 The code is in Python 3.

-Students should be able to use this frame and develop their own agent under the directory players.
+People should be able to use this frame and develop their own agent under the directory players.
 This framework is able to run AZUL with two agents in a 1v1 game, and GUI will allow user to navigate through recorded game states.
 In addition, a replay can be saved and played for debug purpose.

 Some information about the game:
 - https://en.wikipedia.org/wiki/Azul_(board_game)